Information Governance - Personal Data Rights (access, correction, objection & more)

-Data Protection legislation (GDPR & other related items) gives individuals the following rights:
+Data Protection legislation (UK GDPR & other related items) gives individuals the following rights:

 - A right of access to a copy of the data held about them by a data controller

 - A right to have data erased (in limited circumstances)

 - A right to restrict processing of their data

 - A right to portability of their data

 - A right to object to how their data is used